parallelmicroscopy/RAP-software/README.md

 pytest
 npm test
 ```
 'pytest' tests the functionality in the vimba_rap3.py file while 'npm test' tests the interactivecls.js file.
-These two make up the
-majority of the "thinking" in the project.
+These two programs do the majority of the work.